smilodon76/RXOS-amdOS-zergpool/README.md

 if you want to make changes to the zerpool and the profitability is low, so that the rig is not deactivated, type disallow && minestop

-in zergpool the profitability seen in the output of the miner is calculated with the api  earnings-power usage cost. if you do not want to subtract the energy consumption in zwatts mwatts put all the algorithms to 0.
+in zergpool the profitability seen in the output of the miner is calculated with the api  earnings-power usage cost. if you do not want to subtract the energy consumption in zwatts put all the algorithms to 0.

 If an algo has problems connecting to zergpol comment the hashrate with 0# for a few hours or days until it comes back.